marma/tiniestarchive/README.md

 - *Dynamic mode* - in "dynamic mode" files *can* be changed, deleted and updated.
 This is useful for

-Optimally these modes can be combined using `MultiArchive` with one archive in preservation mode and one (or more) in unsafe mode.
+Optimally these modes can be combined using `MultiArchive` with one archive in preservation mode and one (or more) in dynamic mode.

-### Simplicity

-Complexity adds to the probability of failure so important things need to have as few moving parts as possible, i.e things that must not fail should be simple.

-- Few and and atomic operations that either succeed or fail in a very visible manner and can then be rolled back
-- Using the archive as it exists on disk as a single source of truth, i.e no database or index should be used to ensure that operations maintain the integrity of the archive

 ### Design for operations

-### Robustness

-- Errors/mistakes/bad code on the client side must **never** result in broken packages
-- Catastrophic failures, such as loss of connection to the storage, must result in a state that can be either rolled back or "replayed" at a later stage

-### Flexibility

 ### Code base size